ivans-innovation-lab/my-company-monolith/README.md

 ## How it works

-The domain is literally split into a *command-side* component and a *query-side* component (this is CQRS in its most literal form).
+The application is literally split into a *command-side (domain)* component and a *query-side (materialized view)* component (this is CQRS in its most literal form).

 Communication between the two components is `event-driven` and the demo uses simple event store (Database in this case - JPA) as a means of passing the events between components.

-The **command-side** processes commands.
+The **command-side (domain)** processes commands.
 Commands are actions which change state in some way.
-The execution of these commands results in `Events` being generated which are persisted by Axon, and propagated out to components.
+The execution of these commands results in `Events` being generated which are persisted by Axon, and propagated out to other components.
 In event-sourcing, events are the sole records in the system.
-They are used by the system to describe and re-build aggregates on demand, one event at a time.
+They are used by the system to describe and re-build domain aggregates on demand, one event at a time.

-The **query-side** is an event-listener and processor.
+The **query-side (materialized view)** is an event-listener and processor.
 It listens for the `Events` and processes them in whatever way makes the most sense.
 In this application, the query-side just builds and maintains a *materialised view* which tracks the state of the individual agregates (Product, Blog, ...).

-The command-side and the query-side both have REST API's which can be used to access their capabilities.
+This application have REST API's which can be used to access capabilities of a the domain and all materialized views.

-## Components

-### Blog
-A Blog component is used for manging and quering the posts of your company.
-It is split into a *command-side* component and a *query-side* component.

-### Project
-A Project component is used for manging and quering the projects of your company.
-It is split into a *command-side* component and a *query-side* component.

 ## Running instructions